 On Friday 15th November 2019 a fire ripped through a student accommodation block in Bolton, apparently spreading via its external wall.
 Miraculously there were no fatalities, but it has raised concerns about the scope of the new ban on combustible materials.
 The reason concerns have been raised is because the cladding used on the building in Bolton was of a different type to that seen at Grenfell.
-The cladding at Grenfell was Aluminium Composite Material (ACM), whereas in Bolton is was High-Pressure Laminate (HPL).
+The cladding at Grenfell was Aluminium Composite Material (ACM), whereas in Bolton it was High-Pressure Laminate (HPL).
 The Bolton building was also below 18m in height, putting it outside the scope of the new ban on combustibles.
 This recent fire has left many questions unanswered, with fire safety bodies and some MPs pushing for a further review of building regulations as they relate to fire safety.

 Ryno innovation keeps you compliant

 We’ve always risen to meet the challenge of an ever-changing construction industry.
-And, as many of our customers will know, we’ve included non-combustible and fire resistant materials in our product ranges for over 25 years.
+And, as many of our customers will know, we’ve included non-combustible and fire-resistant materials in our product ranges for over 25 years.
 We will continue to innovate outstanding products that support compliance in construction — for life.

 IGNO non-combustible products

 To demonstrate our commitment to supporting our customers in construction and architecture, we are launching IGNO.
-IGNO is a mark of assurance on all Ryno non-combustible products for the construction sector.
+IGNO is a mark of assurance on all RYNO non-combustible products for the construction sector.
 It signifies non-combustible innovation that goes beyond compliance, to build in protection.
-Where you see the IGNO mark, you can be completely assured that these Ryno products comply with or even exceed building regulations.
+Where you see the IGNO mark, you can be completely assured that these RYNO products comply with or even exceed building regulations.